guardian/normalize-with-fields/README.md

 - `type` is the normalized type.
 - `key` is the key on the node to look for the field.
 The `key` can appear as `a.b.c` in order to drill down into nested objects.
-- `childrenKey` is the name on the parent to add the ids too. `valueKey` is the key on the normalized model to add the `type` too.
+- `childrenKey` is the name on the new entity to add the child ids to.
+It defaults to the entity type of the child.
+- `valueKey` is the key on the normalized model to add the `type` to.
 - `uuid`, if specified, will be called to add a `uuid` key to the entity in order to disambiguate it from others with the same name in sibling nodes.

 ## Example